 Whether you’re upgrading your existing AVL system or you’re designing a new one from scratch, it’s essential to bring in the AVL team at the right time.
 If your facility has a construction project planned out, make sure you bring in the AVL team before its completion so that it does not create excess challenges or expenses.
 Most importantly, don’t reach out to an AVL specialist until you’ve gathered all of your information and have a project plan in place.

-Although you may believe that now is the right time to bring in an AVL team and learn how to start a worship area renovation, you need to first make sure you’re fully prepared to begin this project.
+Although you may believe that now is the right time to bring in an AVL team and learn how to start a sanctuary renovation, you need to first make sure you’re fully prepared to begin this project.
 The process for a new church AVL project can be a significant technical undertaking which can become complicated or delayed if a proper plan isn’t put in place.
 Before this process begins, you’ll need to gather all of the information these AVL companies will need to know.

 There are a lot of talking points you’ll want to discuss during your AVL consultations.
 Your church is a place of love, friendship and refuge for many, and it’s understandable that you’ll have plenty of questions for each company.
 Though you’ll be able to address these thoughts during the interview — and many of your questions will likely be answered during each company’s introductory presentation — you should have the answers to three vital questions before you sit down with an AVL specialist:

 The answer to this question is a definition of your ministry’s values and beliefs.

 A church is more than a place — it is a people.
 It is the embodiment of the love, devotion and strength a community shares.
 Though every church acts as the heart of a congregation, each place of worship is unique in its own special way.
 The heritage and history, the parish and parishioners and the cultures and customs of each ministry influence its values and beliefs.
 When you clearly define your church’s values and beliefs, an AVL company will be able to reflect those features in their design.